ismawno/onyx/README.md

 ### Render API

-The *onyx* framework includes two basic renderers for drawing simple geometry:
+The Onyx framework includes two basic renderers for drawing simple geometry:
 - **2D Renderer**: For drawing 2D shapes.
 - **3D Renderer**: For rendering 3D objects, with additional features.

 The API uses an immediate mode approach, inspired by the [Processing](https://processing.org) API.
 Features like `Push()`/`Pop()` are implemented for state management.
 Examples can be found in the previous sections, where the `RenderContext<D>` class is used (`D` being either `D2` or `D3`).

-*Onyx* also supports model rendering through the [Model](https://github.com/ismawno/onyx/blob/main/onyx/onyx/draw/model.hpp) class.
+Onyx also supports model rendering through the [Model](https://github.com/ismawno/onyx/blob/main/onyx/onyx/draw/model.hpp) class.
 When possible, it uses instance rendering to minimize draw calls.

 ### ImGui Usage